-Tech Mahindra and USI Establish First Development Center in India to Drive Engineering Innovation
+Tech Mahindra And USI Establish First Development Center In India To Drive Engineering Innovation

-(MENAFN- The Revelation Consultancy DMCC) Pune – November 28th, 2024: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced a collaboration with Universal Scientific Industrial (Shanghai), USI, a global leader in electronic design and manufacturing and in SiP (System-in-Package) technology, to establish USI’s first Engineering Offshore Development Center (ODC) in India.
-Located at Tech Mahindra’s Bengaluru office, the development center will accelerate innovation in smart device engineering.
+(MENAFN- Mid-East Info) Pune: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced a collaboration with Universal Scientific Industrial (Shanghai), USI, a global leader in electronic design and manufacturing and in SiP (System-in-Package) technology, to establish USI's first Engineering Offshore Development Center (ODC) in India.
+Located at Tech Mahindra's Bengaluru office, the development center will accelerate innovation in smart device engineering.

 This collaboration aims to provide scalable solutions, accelerate time-to-market, and deliver innovative advancements.
 It will leverage Tech Mahindra's specialized talent pool and advanced labs, focusing on technologies expected to drive the future of connected devices, additive manufacturing, connected vehicles, and augmented and virtual reality.
 The center marks a significant milestone for USI as it expands its engineering capabilities to India, providing a strong foundation for enhancing device software development, hardware design, and testing.
 USI aims to leverage Tech Mahindra's expertise, particularly the need for scalability and flexibility, faster product launches, and access to specialized skills and facilities.